Louis Ruchonnet

-Antoine Louis John Ruchonnet (28 April 1834, in Lausanne – 14 September 1893, in Bern) was a -century Swiss attorney and politician.
+Antoine Louis John Ruchonnet (/fr/; 28 April 1834 – 14 September 1893) was a -century Swiss attorney and politician.
 In 1864, he founded the Vaud Credit Union (l'Union vaudoise de crédit).
+After his election to the Federal Council in 1875, he declined to take his seat; he was elected again in 1881, this time taking office and sitting until his death in 1893.

 Public service

 He was first elected to public service as a deputy to the Grand Council of Vaud in 1863, then twice to the Lausanne Communal Council (1866–1868, 1878–1881).
 On 10 December 1875 he was elected to the Swiss Federal Council for the canton of Vaud but declined to serve.
 He was elected again as Federal Counsellor on 3 March 1881 and this time accepted the position and died still in office on 14 September 1893.
 He served twice as President of the Confederation, first in 1883 and again in 1890.
 He was a unifying figure, along with his successor as Federal Counsellor for Vaud, Eugène Ruffy, in the Free Democratic Party of Switzerland.

 During his time in office he was responsible for the following federal administrative departments: